nullren/nullren.github.io/_posts/2018-07-27-category-theory-for-programmers-chapter-5.md

 ---
 layout: post
-title: "Category Theory for Programmers Chapter 5"
+title: "Category Theory for Programmers Chapter 5: Products and Coproducts"
 category:
-tags: []
+tags:
+- Category Theory
+- Category Theory for Programmers
 ---

 Before starting, it can help to look at a few [examples of